dispel.processing.level module#

 The flagging function will be called with the level

-, the reading will be passed to the flagging function.Another common scenario is to define a class that can be reused.
+'utt'as specified in thelevel_filterargument.
+If the function has a named parameter matchingreading, the reading will be passed to the flagging function.Another common scenario is to define a class that can be reused.

 >>> from dispel.data.flags import FlagType >>> from dispel.processing.level import FlagLevelStep >>> class UTTDuration(FlagLevelStep): ... task_name = AV('U-Turn test', 'utt') ... flag_name = AV('u-turn duration', 'utt_dur') ... flag_type = FlagType.TECHNICAL ... flag_severity = FlagSeverity.DEVIATION ... reason = 'The U-Turn test duration exceeds 5 minutes.' ... stop_processing = False ... flagging_function = lambda level: level.effective_time_frame.duration.total_seconds() < 5 * 60